buckleys78/data_structures/README.md

 ## Description
 **Classic Data Structures** A set of various data structures I wrote, in Ruby.

-> Linked Lists, with methods of insert_head, remove, size, search, and a method to_s to produce a CSV list of node values.
+> Linked Lists, with methods of insert_head, remove, size, search, and an override of the  method to_s in order to produce a CSV list of all node values.

 > Stack, with methods of push, pop, and size.

+> Queue, with methods of size, enqueue, dequeue, and peek.